Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 Expect:

-• 2–4 weeks → less licking, better stools
+• 2–4 weeks → less licking and better stools

 When to consider an elimination diet

-If symptoms don’t improve, you may need a stricter approach.
+If symptoms do not improve, use a stricter approach.

 Gut health and skin health are closely linked.